coysellers/getting-started-rails/README.md

 The notes below are simply for my personal use and career development.
 For the source of these notes visit the official [set-by-step guide](http://guides.rubyonrails.org/getting_started.html) to getting starting with Rails.

 ## Section Checklist

 - [x] 1 Guide Assumptions
 - [x] 2 What is Rails?
 - [x] 3 Creating a New Rails Project
+    - [x] 3.1 Installing Rails
+    - [x] 3.2 Creating the Blog Application
 - [x] 4 Hello, Rails!
+    - [x] 4.1 Starting up the Web Server
+    - [x] 4.2 Say "Hello", Rails
+    - [x] 4.3 Setting the Application Home Page
 - [ ] 5 Getting Up and Running
+    - [x] 5.1 Laying down the groundwork
+    - [x] 5.2 The first form
+    - [x] 5.3 Creating articles
+    - [ ] 5.4 Creating the Article model
+    - [ ] 5.5 Running a Migration
+    - [ ] 5.6 Saving data in the controller
+    - [ ] 5.7 Showing Articles
+    - [ ] 5.8 Listing all articles
+    - [ ] 5.9 Adding links
+    - [ ] 5.10 Adding Some Validation
+    - [ ] 5.11 Updating Articles
+    - [ ] 5.12 Using partials to clean up duplication in views
+    - [ ] 5.13 Deleting Articles
 - [ ] 6 Adding a Second Model
+    - [ ] 6.1 Generating a Model
+    - [ ] 6.2 Associating Models
+    - [ ] 6.3 Adding a Route for Comments
+    - [ ] 6.4 Generating a Controller
 - [ ] 7 Refactoring
+    - [ ] 7.1 Rendering Partial Collections
+    - [ ] 7.2 Rendering a Partial Form
 - [ ] 8 Deleting Comments
+    - [ ] 8.1 Deleting Associated Objects
 - [ ] 9 Security
+    - [ ] 9.1 Basic Authentication
+    - [ ] 9.2 Other Security Considerations
 - [ ] 10 What's Next?
 - [ ] 11 Configuration Gotchas

 ## Setup